doc4d/docs/website/translated_docs/es/API/dataclassClass.md

 #### Descripción

-The `.all( )` function <!-- REF #dataclassClass.all().Summary -->queries the datastore to find all the entities related to the dataclass and returns them as an entity selection<!-- END REF -->.
+The `.all( )` function <!-- REF #DataClassClass.all().Summary -->queries the datastore to find all the entities related to the dataclass and returns them as an entity selection<!-- END REF -->.

 The entities are returned in the default order, which is initially the order in which they were created.
 Note however that, if entities have been deleted and new ones added, the default order does not reflect the creation order anymore.